voxell-tech/typeslot/crates/typeslot/README.md

 );
 ```

-**Lazy registration, `generic` feature** - enable the `generic` feature for
+**Lazy registration, `generic` feature** - enable the `generic` feature
-open-ended registration.
-Slots for generic types are assigned on first access
+(enabled by default) for open-ended registration.
+Slots for generic
+types are assigned on first access via a per-group `HashMap<TypeId, usize>`,
-via a per-group `HashMap<TypeId, usize>`, starting after the statically registered
+starting after the statically registered slots. `len()` grows each time a
-slots. `len()` grows each time a new monomorphization is first queried.
+new monomorphization is first queried.

 ```toml
 [dependencies]